loadingio/vscroll/README.md

 ## Install

-    npm install --save portal
+    npm install --save @loadingio/vscroll

 ## Usage

 include required js file:

-    <script src="path-to-portal.js"></script>
+    <script src="path-to-dist/index.js"></script>

 initialize by passing the container element:

-    new portal({root: mycontainer});
+    vs = new vscroll.fixed({root: mycontainer});
+    vs.update!

+You can update child elements just as if it is a regular DOM element.
+Just remember to call `update` after:

+    vs.insertBefore(newNode, vs.childNodes[0]);
+    vs.removeChild(vs.childNodes[vs.childNodes.length - 1]);
+    vs.update();

-Please note that we expect the container to be limited in height and scrollable.
+Please note that we expect the container ( root parameter ) is limited in height and scrollable.

+## Variations

+`vscroll` (plans to) provides different types of virtual scroller, based on how they handle scroll events and manage DOM elements.

+### vscroll.fixed

+Only attach elements that are near visible region of the container.
+Expect following conditions:

+ - height per row are the same
+ - amount of element per row are the same

+### vscroll.dummy

+A dummy scroll wrapper.
+No virtualization, reflects DOM operations directly to `root`.

 ## License